-- Complete series or panoramic x-rays capture all of your child's teeth. - These are covered once every three years from treatment date. - If your child has multiple x-rays on the same day, and the fee for those x-rays is more than a complete series, then the complete series will be allowed.
+- Complete series or panoramic x-rays capture all of your child's teeth. - These are covered once every three years from the treatment date. - If your child has multiple x-rays on the same day, and the combined fees are more than a complete series of x-rays, then all the x-rays taken on the same day will be covered as a complete series of x-rays for payment and benefit limitations.

-> X-rays - periapical
+X-rays - periapical

-• Periapical x-rays show the entire tooth, from the chewing surface to below the gums to the tip of the root.

-• These are covered when dentally appropriate.
+- Periapical x-rays show the entire tooth, from the chewing surface to below the gums to the tip of the root. - These are covered when dentally appropriate.